dcunited001/dcunited001.github.io/_posts/2016-07-12-consciousness-as-a-continuum-life-the-cosmos-and-you.md

 body of plasma, like a star, then these subsystems replicate their behavior to adjacent plasma.
-Eventually, the entire star is converted to these dynamic energy motion patters, which are *self-sustaining* (somehow, lulz) and *self-replicating.
+Eventually, the entire star is converted to these dynamic energy motion patters, which are *self-sustaining* (somehow, lulz) and *self-replicating*.
 The star eventually develops the capacity to internalize the external energy patterns it receives as input.
 It catalyzes into a giant burning plasma life-form!
 It can internalize information and "store" it in patterns of energy rippling